SAP-samples/teched2024-XP280/exercises/ex4/README.md

 After completing these steps, you will have enhanced the configuration to setup SAP Build Process Automation.

-1. As the new module comes with a new variables, we must add them to our configuration.
-Open the `variables.tf` file, add the following code and safe your changes:
+1. As the new module comes with new variables, we must add them to our configuration.
+Open the `variables.tf` file, add the following code and save your changes:

    ``` terraform
    variable "process_automation_admins" {